Dashron/Roads/README.md

         ```
     **Note: There is alpha express support with roads.integrations.express**

- - You can Manually execute a resource method.
+ - You can manually interact with the road

 	```node
         const roads = require('roads');